 Not as straightforward as electric percolator

-> The comfortable handle makes it safe to touch and easy to maneuver, especially if you’re brewing over an open fire.
-Stainless steel is a great material for brewing coffee because it does not absorb the flavor or scent of coffee, so it’s very easy to clean.
+The comfortable handle makes it safe to touch and easy to maneuver, especially if you’re brewing over an open fire.
+The stainless steel material makes it easy to clean and you can even toss the item in the dishwasher when you're back home from your camping trip.
 While there are electric percolator options available, this manual version is still user-friendly and can brew coffee quickly.

-> Available in multiple large sizes
+Available in multiple large sizes

 Stainless steel is super durable and easy to clean